Health Care / Service Experience

 Over and above simply participating in an already existing program, admissions committees are looking for evidence of creativity and innovation.
 Additionally, taking a leadership role that involves advocacy for some cause/program can greatly help your candidacy.

 Listed below are some suggestions you might use to pursue various types of service work.
 This list is not exhaustive, but the suggestions below are a good place to start.

 Many hospitals have volunteer offices.
 (Call the main number and ask for the volunteer office.)
 To obtain a listing of hospitals in your area, we suggest you visit HospitalLink, which lists hospitals here in the States.

 Check Boston-Area Opportunities

 Locally, students have volunteered/worked at a number of institutions in the Boston area.
-To gain a better sense of what is available, we recommend you visit the following two websites: Boston Area Volunteer Guide and Medical Research, Shadowing, and Volunteer Opportunities for Pre-Health Students.
+To gain a better sense of what is available, we recommend you visit the following two websites: Boston Area Volunteer Guide and Volunteer Match.
 To obtain a listing of hospitals, we recommend you visit HospitalLink.

 Our students have volunteered at the following hospitals near BC: